 Multi-language QR codes enable multinational corporations to overcome linguistic hurdles in their QR campaigns to market their products and services globally and increase sales volume and brand engagement.

-Step-By-Step: How To Create a Multi-Language QR Code
+Step-By-Step: How To Create a Multi-Language QR Code and Social Campaign Link

 The first thing to consider is your default destination.
 This is where everyone lands that does not have their language preference set to one of the local destinations set in your code.
 If you're a global brand, you are unlikely to have a local destination for each and every person that scans your code.
 Like most companies, you try to address the major markets.
 Consider where to send the rest of your audience and use that link to get started at the URLgenius homepage.